Build a Better Berkeley is a collaboration of Berkeley residents dedicated to expanding housing opportunities while maintaining a livable city.

 • Multiple houses on the same lot can be as little as 5’ apart.

 • The new allowed height will now be 35’ for the entire house if it is 15’ from the rear property line.
-Current zoning allows a 28’ average height, encouraging the building of houses with sloped roofs that look like the rest of your neighborhood.
+Previous zoning allowed a 28’ average height, encouraging the building of houses with sloped roofs that look like the rest of your neighborhood.

 • There is no provision for any additional parking to go with the additional units.

 • The new allowed lot coverage will now be 60% of the property.
-Currently, depending on zoning and the number of stories, lot coverage is 35-45%.
+Previously, depending on zoning and the number of stories, lot coverage was 35-45%.

 • The actual lot coverage can be significantly higher than 60%.
 ADUs are not included in the density or the percent coverage calculations.

 • Current Berkeley code allows the open space requirement to be met by open rooftop areas and up to 50% by balconies.
-So again, the actual amount of what most people think of as “open space” (front or back yards) is likely to be much less than you expect.
+So again, the actual amount of what most people think of as “open space” (front or back yards) is likely to be much less than you expect; in fact it may be zero.

-• All these extra units can be built with a “Zoning Certificate”.
+• All these extra units can now be built with a “Zoning Certificate”.
 That means no public hearings will happen and appeals are not allowed.
-Currently, building a new unit would require an “Administrative Use Permit” which can be appealed and a public hearing held if a petition is filed.
+Previously, building a new unit would require an “Administrative Use Permit” which can be appealed and a public hearing held if a petition is filed.

 • New Demolition will be allowed with a “Zoning Certificate” if the old building has no tenants and the new building has an increased number of units.
 That means no public hearings will happen and appeals are not allowed.
 Currently, demolishing an existing building would require an “Administrative Use Permit” which can be appealed and a public hearing held if a petition is filed.